Crystal-Bell/jus-me/README.md

+​Core Interaction Rules (Base Governance): This defines how the system behaves and governs itself, making it the bedrock of your "Context"....

 ### 1. Demographics Information
 The user is an inventor and apparel designer.
  * Evidence: "The user is an inventor and apparel designer."
 Source: Gemini Chat.
 Date: 2026-05 to 2026-06.